appgate/sdp-user-claim-scripts/Azure_AD/README.md

     1. Click **Save**
 1. Navigate to **System** > **Identity Providers**
     1. Select IDP that uses the SAML to authenticate against MS Azure AD
-    1. Map Attributes to Use Claims
+    1. Map Attributes to User Claims
-        1. Must have TenantId
+        1. Must have a claim named TenantId mapped with the TenantID
-        1. Must have UserId
+        1. Must have a claim named UserId mapped with the Object Identitfier
-    1. Add User Claim Script
+    1. Add User Claim Script by selecting the name of the script you saved above
     1. verify
 1. Navigate to **Operations** > **Policies**
     1. Create or select the Policy for users using MS Azure AD with SAML